prdx-admin/prdx-docs/en/docs.md

 **Methods:**

--   Regular acquisition of PRDX through Mint operation
+-   Regular acquisition of PRDX via the Mint operation.
--   Long-term holding of obtained tokens
+-   Long-term storage of the received tokens.
--   Periodic monitoring of system state
+-   Periodic monitoring of the system's state.

 **Advantages:**

--   Minimal risk level
+-   Minimal risk level.
--   Simplicity of implementation
+-   Simple implementation.
--   Passive participation in system growth
+-   Passive participation in the system's growth.

 ### 8.2.
 Active Strategy (Bob 👨)

-**Goal:** Active increase in the amount of PRDX through participation in Mine operation.
+**Goal:** Actively increasing the amount of PRDX through participation in the Mine operation.

 **Methods:**

--   Regular participation in Mine operation with various parameters
+-   Regular participation in the Mine operation with various parameters.
--   Analysis of probability distributions for different $n$ values
+-   Analysis of probability distributions for different values of $n$.
--   Balancing between conservative and aggressive approaches
+-   Balancing between conservative and aggressive approaches.

 **Advantages:**

--   Potential for rapid increase in PRDX amount
+-   Potential for rapid increase in PRDX holdings.
--   Active participation in maintaining system operation
+-   Active participation in maintaining the system's operation.
--   Access to the full range of protocol capabilities
+-   Access to the full spectrum of the protocol's capabilities.

 ## 9. Frequently Asked Questions